Disentangled Representation Learning and Generation with Manifold Optimization: Introduction

-\paragraph{Disentanglement.} In latent variable modelling, one is often interested in modelling the data in terms of \emph{uncorrelated} or \emph{independent} components, yielding a so-called `disentangled' representation~\cite{bengio2013representation} which is often studied in the context of VAEs.
-In representation learning, disentanglement corresponds to a decoupling of generating factors.
-Components corresponding to orthogonal directions in latent space may be interpreted as generating distinct factors in input space e.g. lighting conditions, style, colors, etc. An illustration of a latent traversal is shown in Figure~\ref{fig:traversal_rkm}, where one observes that only one specific feature of the image is changing as one moves along a component in latent space.
-For instance, in the first row of right-hand side of Figure~\ref{fig:traversal_rkm}, we observe that moving along the first principal component generates images where only floor color is varying while all other features such as shape, scale, wall color, object color, etc. are constant.
-In the second row, the object scale is only changing.
-An advantage of such a representation is that the different latent units impart more interpretability to the model.
+In latent variable models, one is often interested in modeling the data in terms of \emph{uncorrelated} or \emph{independent} components, yielding a so-called `disentangled' representation~\cite{bengio2013representation} which is often studied in the context of VAEs.
+Generative Adversarial Networks (GAN) have also been extended to perform disentangled representation learning, for instance, with Info-GANs.
+It is a GAN that also maximizes the mutual information between a small subset of the discrete latent codes and the true images.
+In principle, disentanglement corresponds to {identifying the underlying factors which generate the data}.
+Components corresponding to the orthogonal directions in latent space may be interpreted as generating distinct factors in the input space e.g. lighting conditions, style, colors, etc. An illustration of a latent traversal is shown in Figure~\ref{fig:traversal_rkm}, where one observes that only one specific feature of the image is changing as one moves along a component in the latent space.
+For instance, in Figure~\ref{fig:traversal_rkm}, we observe that moving along the first {component (vector $ \bm{u}_{1} $)} generates images where only floor color is varying while all other features such as shape, scale, wall color, object color, etc. are constant. {Whereas traversing along the sixth component (vector $ \bm{u}_{6} $) for instance, generates images where only the object scale changes as shown in the second row.
+As we explain later, the components here refer to the principal components given by the Principal Component Analysis (PCA).
+Therefore these principal directions encode the directions of maximum variance.
+Since the floor color is encoded by the largest number of pixels, it gets represented by the first principal component $ \bm{u}_{1} $.
+Similarly, the other components correspond to the directions with smaller variance.} An advantage of such a representation is that the different latent units impart more interpretability to the model.
 Disentangled models are useful for the generation of plausible pseudo-data with certain desirable properties, e.g. generating new car designs with a predefined color or height.
-One popular variant achieving disentanglement but at the expense of generation quality is $\beta$-VAE~\cite{higgins2017beta}.